United States Air Force Tactical Air Control Party: 1Z3X1 Initial Qualification Training

-After graduating Basic Military Training, all enlisted 1Z3X1 candidates are sent to Medina Annex of Lackland AFB, TX to attend a five-day indoctrination course.
-Those candidates who successfully complete indoctrination attend the 85-day 1Z3X1 3-level (Apprentice) initial qualification training course at Lackland AFB, TX.
+After graduating Basic Military Training, all enlisted 1Z3X1 candidates are sent to Medina Annex of Lackland AFB, Texas to attend a five-day indoctrination course.
+Those candidates who successfully complete indoctrination attend the 85-day 1Z3X1 3-level (Apprentice) initial qualification training course at Lackland AFB, Texas.
 The 3-level course was held at Hurlburt Field, Florida for 36 years prior to the July 2015 move to Texas.
-Those who successfully complete the initial training course are awarded the "3" or "apprentice" skill level and then attend the USAF Survival School at Fairchild AFB, WA.
+Those who successfully complete the initial training course are awarded the "3" or "apprentice" skill level and then attend the USAF Survival School at Fairchild AFB, Washington.
 Not including the TACP Preparatory Course, the attrition rate of the 1Z3X1 3-level course has been approximately 70%, with some classes reaching a 90% attrition rate.
 This relatively high rate is primarily attributed to the constant physical demands students face throughout the entire length of the course, with the difficulty level increasing until graduation.
 The relentless physical demands combined with a challenging academic curriculum require constant focus on attention to detail.
 After completing initial training and arriving at the first duty station, training continues with the goal of obtaining Combat Mission Readiness.
 After one year of maintaining Combat Mission Ready (CMR) status and possessing the "5" or "journeyman" skill level, 1Z3X1s are eligible to attend the Joint Terminal Attack Controller qualification course at Nellis AFB, or if stationed in Germany or Italy, the USAFE Air-Ground Operations School.
 Course attendance is based on training NCO and commander recommendation and is not guaranteed.